About Rocket Fund

 You can view advice on setting these in Rocket Fund Academy.

-What happens if funding is completed before the completion date?
+What happens if I hit my fundraising target before the completion date?

 Can I raise more than my minimum needed?